The Design and Implementation of a High-Performance Log-Structured RAID System for ZNS SSDs: Introduction

-In summary, we make the following contributions: \begin{itemize}[leftmargin=*] \item We conduct a measurement study to carefully examine the trade-off between Zone Append and Zone Write on a ZNS SSD (\S\ref{subsec:vs}). \item We design \sysname, a high-performance Log-RAID system for ZNS SSDs. \sysname builds on two core ideas: (i) a group-based data layout under Zone Append (\S\ref{subsec:group}) and (ii) hybrid data management (\S\ref{subsec:hybrid}) under a combination of Zone Append and Zone Write. \sysname further addresses reliability in terms of metadata persistence and crash consistency (\S\ref{subsec:crash}). \item We prototype \sysname with the Storage Performance Development Kit (SPDK) \cite{spdk}, such that \sysname can parallelize its internal operations with multiple SPDK threads. \item We evaluate our \sysname prototype on real ZNS SSD devices using microbenchmarks, trace-driven experiments, and real-application experiments.
+In summary, we make the following contributions: \begin{itemize}[leftmargin=*] \item We conduct a measurement study to carefully examine the trade-off between Zone Append and Zone Write on a ZNS SSD (\S\ref{subsec:vs}). \item We design \sysname, a high-performance Log-RAID system for ZNS SSDs. \sysname builds on two core ideas: (i) a group-based data layout under Zone Append (\S\ref{subsec:group}) and (ii) hybrid data management (\S\ref{subsec:hybrid}) under a combination of Zone Write and Zone Append. \sysname further addresses reliability in terms of metadata persistence and crash consistency (\S\ref{subsec:crash}). \item We prototype \sysname as a user-space block device with the Storage Performance Development Kit (SPDK) \cite{spdk}, such that \sysname exports a block interface for compatibility with general applications and can parallelize its internal operations with multiple SPDK threads. \item We evaluate our \sysname prototype on real ZNS SSD devices using microbenchmarks, trace-driven experiments, and real-application experiments.
 When writes are issued to a single zone per ZNS SSD, \sysname increases the write throughput by up to 77.2\% and reduces the tail latency by up to 36.4\% compared with the exclusive use of Zone Write, and also scales to high write throughput under FEMU emulation \cite{li18}.
-When writes are issued to multiple zones per ZNS SSD, \sysname always maintains the highest throughput and lowest tail latency compared with the exclusive use of either Zone Append or Zone Write.
+When writes are issued to multiple zones per ZNS SSD, \sysname always maintains the highest throughput and lowest tail latency compared with the exclusive use of either Zone Write or Zone Append.
 Furthermore, \sysname maintains high performance in normal reads, degraded reads, crash recovery, and full-drive recovery. \end{itemize}

-We make the source code available on \textbf{https://github.com/adslabcuhk/zapraid} for review.
+We now make the source code available on \textbf{https://github.com/adslabcuhk/zapraid}.